 - Salaries/Wages—List personnel by name, salary rate, and percentage of their time they will devote to the project.
 The Sponsored Programs Accounting web site has detailed information on to a sponsored project.

 - Employee fringe benefits—This includes the university's contribution toward insurance, retirement and similar items.
 See the University's fringe benefit agreements (PDF).

-- Graduate/Undergraduate support—Base your budget amounts for student support on current Graduate Research Assistant rates (PDF).
+- Graduate/Undergraduate support—Base your budget amounts for student support on current Graduate Research Assistant stipend (PDF) and tuition rates (PDF).

 - Equipment—Provide itemized costs for equipment purchases, including any necessary accessories, installation, delivery, software, or other related items.
 Provide justification concerning how equipment purchases will benefit the project (or are necessary to the project).
 General purpose equipment (computers or printers, for example) must be clearly explained in this justification.